cyberark/ansible-role-conjur/README.md

 ### Usage

 A running Conjur service accessible from the Ansible host machine and remote machine.
-In order to use this suite, Ansible 2.3.2.0 is required.
+In order to use this suite, ansible 2.3.x.x is required.

 ### Testing